• Skip to primary navigation

 • Remove pot from heat and fish out the bay leaf.
 Taste and adjust seasoning with salt and pepper.

-• Optional: Blend half the cooked split peas to make a smoother soup.
-Pour the blended part back into the pot and stir to combine.
+• Pour blended soup back into pot and stir to combine.

 • Ladle soup into bowls.
 Garnish with roasted or fresh peas, soup croutons, or fresh chopped herbs if using.